FBEZ/workshop-esp-idf/content/workshops/esp-idf-advanced/assignment-1-1/index.md

    * `> ESP-IDF: Build, Flash, and Start a Monitor on Your Device`<br>
       _(or hit the flame icon (&#128293;) located in the bottom bar)_

 You should now see the example running and connecting to your WiFi network and to the `mqtt://test.mosquitto.org` server.
+You can verify the connection by checking the terminal output.

 <details>
 <summary>Show terminal output</summary>